asaithambi154502/Module-1/1E SEB-MINIMUM OF THREE NUMBERS.md

 ## RESULT
-Thus the python program for  string in multiple lines using triple quotes has been implemented and executed successfully.
+Thus the python program for  find the minimum between three integer numbers has been implemented and executed successfully.